AdobeDocs/commerce-admin.en/help/content-design/aem-assets-configure-commerce.md

 {{$include /help/_includes/aem-assets-integration-beta-note.md}}

-Prepare your Commerce environment to use the AEM Assets Integration for Commerce by installing the `aem-assets-integration` PHP extension and updating the Admin configuration to enable communication and workflows between Adobe Commerce and AEM Assets.
+Prepare your Commerce environment to use the AEM Assets Integration for Commerce by installing the `aem-assets-integration` PHP extension.
+Then, update the Admin configuration to enable communication and workflows between Adobe Commerce and AEM Assets.

 ## System requirements